JCoulter85/jc_web/README.md

 - <http://localhost:3000/>

+## Updating json-server content

+If you edit the web app you will also have to update the `json-server` for deployment.
+Once you are ready to update the server you will need to run this command in the JC_Web folder in the CMD:

+- $ `ng build --prod`

+This will create the information in the `JC_Web\dist` folder that will need to copy and pasted into the `json-server\public` folder.
+This will update all the old content and bring the web app up to date. *Kind of important so please do not forget to do so.*

 ## Optional Commands

 Below this point are a list of commands that are unnecessary to view the web application but are available if you choose to use them.